 “Yes, thank you,” I said.

 It took two more courses, but eventually the story came out.
 He was a merchant fallen on hard times, but he still had a ship.
 He’d partnered with the bounty hunters specifically to hunt Loch.
-They’d found him, but Loch had killed two men during his capture, including the previous commander.
+They’d found him a few days ago, but Loch had killed two men during his capture, including the previous commander.

 The mercenaries didn’t respect Gerald and he was afraid they were plotting his demise.
 And he was just so lucky to have found me because his third cousin once removed was married to a von Hasenberg second cousin’s sister-in-law and he just knew he had a great deal he could contribute to the House, considering he was almost family.